When was the last time you spent money with Groupon, the United States’ most popular social coupons merchant?

 Pro Tip: Under no circumstances should you accept less than your traditional Groupon voucher’s face value from the issuing merchant.
 It’s not uncommon for merchants to try to nickel-and-dime hapless consumers with penalty fees and the like.
 Groupon frowns upon this behavior and will intervene on your behalf if you bring an incident to their attention in a timely fashion.

 I’ve gotten better at resisting Groupon’s temptations.
-It’s been at least 18 months since I last allowed a Groupon to expire.
+It’s been several years since I last allowed a Groupon to expire.
 If you’re not quite there yet, or if you find yourself going to torturous lengths to redeem (or simply to find time to redeem) Groupons that you probably shouldn’t have purchased in the first place, maybe it’s time to take a self-enforced break from the app.
 Absence makes the heart grow fonder – and it’ll give your wallet time to recuperate anyway.